 Decide What You Will Do For Teachers

 Excerpt from Positive Discipline Tools for Teachers by Dr. Jane Nelsen and Dr. Kelly Gfroerer b132.jpg Decide what you will do, not what you will try to make students do.
-It is usually most effective to get students involved in decisions.
-However, sometimes it is appropriate to decide what you will do.
-Examples: “I will post […]
+There is so much focus in Positive Discipline on getting students involved in solutions, validating their feelings, asking them questions, understanding their behavior, connecting […]

 Connecting With the World